rrra/www/content/calendar/2020/april-meeting.md

 {{< /banner >}}

-Supporting documentation for this meeting should be available in the "Committee and Officers Reports" folder on the RRRA File Server at https://cloud.rrra.org/
+Supporting documentation for this meeting should be available in the "Committee and Officers Reports" folder on the RRRA Groupware Server at https://cloud.rrra.org/